How To Perform Cat Pose

 Promotes Spinal Flexibility

-Cat pose is a movement that will keep your back flexible and stretched.
-Moving your spine in a slow, controlled exercise like cat stretch is one of the best ways to keep your back healthy.
+Cat pose is a movement that stretches the back and keeps the back flexible.
+When you round your spine in a slow, controlled exercise like cat stretch, it is one of the best ways to keep your back healthy.

 Stretches Upper Back and Shoulders

 Cat pose is a movement that stretches the entire back.
 We focus our attention on our lower back muscles more often because that is a common place for injury.
 However, the upper back and space between the shoulders can get very tight from working at a desk, hunching over a computer, or driving a car too much.
-Cat pose stretches the neck and upper back.
+Cat pose stretches the neck and upper back, especially when you put your chin to your chest.

 Improves Core Strength and Stability